Dreamliner carries its first passengers and Boeing's hopes

 "Airlines are, if anything, even more keen to get their hands on the aircraft.
 The advanced technology used in the 787 means that, in spite of the delays, it is still ahead of its time," said Paul Sheridan, head of risk advisory at aviation consultancy Ascend.

-The 100 seats available to paying passengers on the flight Wednesday sold out as soon as they went on sale, with 25,505 people scrambling online for the scarce tickets priced at 78,700 yen (649 pounds).
-A pair of tickets that ANA offered on the Yahoo auction site for charity sold for 890,000 yen
+The 100 seats available to paying passengers on the flight Wednesday sold out as soon as they went on sale, with 25,505 people scrambling online for the scarce tickets priced at 78,700 yen.
+A pair of tickets that ANA offered on the Yahoo auction site for charity sold for 890,000 yen.

 Tsuneko Hayashi, from Tokyo, was one of the few who got a ticket.